Skip to content

 Moore Park East hosts a range of community sporting groups each week, with the primary user groups being local cricket clubs and organisations, and local schools.

-The Landscape Plan includes an upgrade to the synthetic cricket wicket and field at the Village Green where on grass car parking has already been removed and community sport is already played.
+The Landscape Plan included an upgrade to the synthetic cricket wicket and field at the Village Green where on-grass car parking has already been removed and community sport is already played.

 Moore Park East will also be able to better cater for a range of sporting experiences from kicking a ball around with friends to joining a community sporting match or watching your favourite high-performance sporting groups train.